Sequential Eigenvalue Statistics for Change-Point Detection in Covariance Matrices: Change point analysis by a sequential LRT process

-for $t_0 \leq t_1 \leq t_2 \leq 1 - t_0.$ \end{theorem} A proof of this result can be found in Section \ref{seca1}.
+A proof of this result can be found in Section \ref{seca1}.
 Note that the limiting distribution in \eqref{det1} contains no nuisance parameters.
 Consequently, if $q_{\alpha}$ denotes the $\alpha$-quantile of the limit distribution, the decision rule, which rejects the null hypothesis in \eqref{null}, whenever

 defines an asymptotic level $\alpha$-test for the hypotheses of a change point in the sequence $\bfSigma_1 , \ldots , \bfSigma_n $.
 The quantile $q_\alpha$ can be found numerically, replacing the asymptotic ratio $y$ in \eqref{det102} by $p/n$.
-Next, we study the consistency of this test, for which we require an additional assumption on the spectrum of the matrices $\bfSigma_1$ and $\bfSigma_n$ in \eqref{alternative} before and after the change point.
-This assumption will be discussed later in Remark \ref{remark_ass_alternative}.
+Then, Theorem \ref{thm_main_cen} implies that the level of the test \eqref{test} can be asymptotically controlled under $H_0$, that is,